Undisputed championship (boxing): History

 Until at least 2008, many considered it sufficient to hold the WBA, WBC, and IBF titles.
 Other bodies such as the IBO, IBU, and World Boxing Foundation are disregarded.

 Four title undisputed champions

-Only 9 men have held all four versions of the belts at the same time.
+Only eleven men have held all four versions of the belts at the same time, three of whom have been the only male boxers to have done so in multiple divisions.